The-Network-Crew/TNC-Toolbox-for-WordPress/tnc-wp-toolbox/readme.txt

 1. Go to `Plugins` in the Admin menu
 2. Click on the button `Add new`
-3. Search for `WP Toolbox by TNC` and click 'Install Now' or click on the `upload` link to upload the ZIP
+3. Search for `TNC Toolbox` and click 'Install Now' or click on the `upload` link to upload the ZIP
 4. Click on `Activate plugin`

 == Changelog ==

 = 1.0.0: January 12, 2023 =
-* Birthday of WP Toolbox by TNC
+* Birthday of TNC Toolbox